826148267/cjml_server/README.md

 ##  license

-This project is licensed under the Apache 2.0 license, see the [LICENSE](LICENSE.md) file for details.
+This project is licensed under the Apache license 2.0, see the [LICENSE](LICENSE.md) file for details.

 ## Contact